 These settings are on document level.
 Normally this was done by the creator of the template as there is expert knowledge required about accessibility.

-5.2 Task pane "axesWord - Role Mapping"
+5.2 "axesWord - role mapping" task pane

 5.2.1 Change role mapping for special elements like figures, formulas, tables or text boxes

 You can change the standard role mapping for the following elements in your document if necessary: